- July 8, 2015

 - If I divorce, I’d like to move with the children back to my home state, where my family is located.
 Can I do that?
 What are the issues?

 These are all good questions, but there are other, more basic questions.
-What style of divorce, custody or support model am I most comfortable with?
+What style of divorce, child custody or support model am I most comfortable with?
 There are options:

 MEDIATION: In Mediation, the parties agree to meet with a Mediator.
 They agree to negotiate, in good faith, with the other party and come to agreements regarding the issues of your divorce or separation, custody and support matters.